MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-Launch Configuration Wizard (after install) -> Standard Configuration ->
-  Set your Password
+After installation, launch the Configuration Wizard, then choose "Standard Configuration" and set your password.
 <p>